alto-wg/draft-alto-bgp-ls/consideration.md

 ~~~

 To generate a network map, one or more BGP RIBs that could provide the
-topology information MUST specified.
+topology information MUST be specified.
 Each BGP RIB MAY include a pre-computed
 topology from the RIB, and an option indicating if the BPG-LS is enabled.

 The `inspect-igp` option in the `first-hop-cluster-algorithm` field indicates
 if the ALTO server exposes information about the IGP topologies.
 If it is
-true, the ALTO server will inspect all the IGP topolgies from the BGP RIBs
+true, the ALTO server will inspect all the IGP topologies from the BGP RIBs
-that enalbe BGP-LS (whose `bgp-ls` option is true).
+that enable BGP-LS (i.e., whose `bgp-ls` option is true).

 ## Configuration Interface of Cost Map Calculation